-Here at Kudos Import and Performance, we want all of our Chesterfield customers to be confident that their luxury imports are performing as optimally as possible.
+Here at Luxury Import Auto Repair Specialist, we want all of our Chesterfield customers to be confident that their luxury imports are performing as optimally as possible.
 Import vehicles, such as Porches, are quite the investment and, as a result, should be maintained with the utmost care and attention.
 You wouldn’t buy a luxury home and neglect to keep it maintained, so why would you buy a Porsche and not do your best to ensure that it is as healthy as possible?
 While preventative maintenance goes a long way in ensuring that your Porsche runs as smoothly as possible, inevitably repair work will need to be done.
 In today’s post, we are going to go over some of the most common problems that afflict Porsches, what they mean for your import vehicle’s overall health, and what you can do to insure that these problems don’t develop into major repair work.

 Keep an Eye Out for These Common Porsche Problems

 While the ultimate goal of vehicle maintenance is prevent the need for repairs, all machines, even finely tuned automobiles such as your Porsche, will eventually need to be repaired.
 Man has yet to invent the machine that does not degrade over time and your Porsche is no different.
 Below we have listed some of the most common issues you will face when it comes to your Porsche and what you can do to ensure that these issues don’t end up costing you money.